-With ample upkeep, your air conditioner will provide worry-free service for a long time.
-But, like any other thing in your home, it will eventually need to be replaced.
-Knowing when to install a new one is important to skip pricey repairs, higher utility bills and interruptions to your comfort.
+With adequate upkeep, your air conditioner will offer worry-free cooling for many years.
+But, just like any other machine in your residence, it will at some point need to be upgraded.
+Knowing when to install a new one is important to skip pricey repairs, expensive energy bills and comfort disruptions.

-When it comes to being cool and your home’s energy efficiency, our Speedy Air Conditioning professionals have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
+When it involves being cool and your home’s energy efficiency, our Speedy Air Conditioning specialists have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
 Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-On average, the Department of Energy says the majority of air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a replacement.
+Typically, the Department of Energy says many air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s recommended to begin preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a new one.

-How trustworthy is your air conditioner?
+How reliable is your air conditioner?
 Does it cool reliably, even on the warmest days?
-Or is it routinely malfunctioning?
-When your air conditioner is less dependable it’s time to begin thinking about getting an updated one.
+Or is it regularly malfunctioning?
+When your air conditioner becomes less trustworthy it’s time to start considering getting an updated one.

-Over your air conditioner’s lifetime, it’s expected for it to need several little repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just get a new one.
+Over your air conditioner’s life span, it’s normal for it to need a few minor repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just replace it.

-Every air conditioner includes a SEER rating, which ranks how efficiently it uses electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal laws.
-However, your air conditioner becomes inefficient as it gets older.
+Every air conditioner comes with a SEER rating, which rates how efficiently it expends electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal mandates.
+However, your air conditioner becomes less efficient as it ages.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are often costlier but might pay for themselves over time through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are usually costlier but could pay for themselves over the years through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you cool when your air conditioner is on?
-Or are you often dialing down the temperature to keep cool?
-An aging air conditioner may have trouble keeping your residence comfy due to decreased efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed constantly, these air conditioners work at multiple speeds to fine-tune your comfort.
+Are you cool when your air conditioner is working?
+Or are you often dialing down the temperature to remain cool?
+An old air conditioner may have problems keeping your home comfy because of decreased efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed continuously, these air conditioners run at multiple speeds to adjust your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, check with us about installing a variable-speed air conditioner.
-The majority of these air conditioners operate at a sound level that’s similar to a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, check with us about getting a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a good way to maximize your energy efficiency, with minimal effort needed from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for not much.
-Many of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust temperatures as necessary.
+Adding a smart thermostat is a smart method to maximize your energy efficiency, with minimal effort necessary from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for very little.
+Many of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter settings as necessary.

-If you have an older air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.
+If you use an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant type.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, solving the problem will be costly.
-That’s because Freon is only available in decreased, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
+That’s because Freon is only available in reduced, recycled amounts.

 Newer air conditioners use Puron®, or R-410A.
-But you can’t just add Puron in a Freon air conditioner, since pressure requirements are different.
+But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up over time.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up over the years.

-We are aware that air conditioner cost is your number one question.
+We realize that air conditioner cost is your number one question.
 That’s why collaborating with Speedy Air Conditioning for air conditioning installation in Naples and surrounding areas is easy and affordable.
-Our techs will help you select the right solution for your needs and then discuss all the possibilities.
+Our techs will help you select the right option for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.